mehdihadeli/go-food-delivery-microservices/CONTRIBUTION.md

 ## Conventional commits

 Our repository follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification.
-Releasing to GitHub and NuGet is done with the support of [semantic-release](https://semantic-release.gitbook.io/semantic-release/).

 Pull requests should have a title that follows the specification, otherwise, merging is blocked.
 If you are not familiar with the specification simply ask maintainers to modify.
 You can also use this cheatsheet if you want: